-Dr. Christopher William Flock was born on the 12th of March, 1831 in Toronto.
+Dr. Christopher William Flock was born in Toronto, Ontario on the 12th of March, 1831.
 Dr. Flock was the eldest of 4 children born to William Flock and the former Mary McAvitt.
-His siblings were John, James and Mary.
+His father was a carpenter and his siblings were; John Richard Flock, James Henry Flock and Mary Flock.
 Dr. Flock was educated in Toronto at James Hodgson’s Commercial and Classical Academy which was located on Colborne Street.

-In 1858, Dr. and Mrs. Flock were living in Oakville, Ontario.
-For a time, Dr. Flock was a member of the Oakville City Council.
-By 1861 Dr. and Mrs. Flock were living in Westminster Twp, Middlesex County.
-Dr. Flock joined the College of Physician and Surgeons on the 14th of June, 1866.
-According to the 1871 census, Dr. and Mrs. Flock were living in Port Stanley, Elgin County with their 8 children.
-Those children were William, Helen, Mary, Sarah, Fanny, John, Edith, Carrie and Robert.
-According to the 1881 census, Dr. Flock and his family were living in Lucan, Middlesex County.
-There is evidence that the Flock family was living in Lucan, prior to this census being taken.
-The Donnelly massacre occured near Lucan February 4th, 1880.
+In 1874, Dr. Flock was living in London and by 1880, Dr. Flock and his family were living in Lucan (Middlesex County).
+The infamous Donnelly massacre occurred near Lucan on February 4th, 1880.
 A vigilante group killed 5 members of the Donnelly family in Biddulph Twp.
-Dr. C. W. Flock performed autopsies on the murdered family members and testified in court at the trial of Jim Carroll, who was accused of murder in the Donnelly massacre.
+Dr. C. W. Flock performed the autopsies on the murdered family members.
+He testified in court at the trial of Jim Carroll, who was accused of murder in the Donnelly massacre.
 (Jim Carroll was acquitted.)

-Dr. Flock moved his family to Bancroft, Nebraska in 1890.
-Mrs. Flock died in December of 1907 and she was buried at the Blair Cemetery, Blair, Nebraska.
-After his wife’s death, Dr. Flock moved to his son’s home in Emerson, Nebraska.
-He no longer practiced medicine.
-Dr. Flock died at the home of his son, Robert Nelles Flock on the 10th of March, 1911.
-He was buried next to his wife at the Blair Cemetery.
+In 1890, Dr. Flock moved his family to Bancroft, Nebraska.
+Mrs. Flock died in December of 1907 and she was buried at the Blair Cemetery in Blair, Nebraska.
+After his wife’s death, Dr. Flock moved to his son’s home in Emerson, Nebraska and retired from the practice of medicine.

-*His son Robert Nelles Flock, enlisted in World War I and served with the Canadian Armed Services.
+*Dr. Flock’s son Robert Nelles Flock, enlisted in World War I and served with the Canadian Armed Services.